ohadh123/past-projects/README.md

 # past-projects
-Neat little programs written in previous years
+Attached are neat little programs written in previous years